analyticalharmony/analyticalharmony/README.md

 + hi im azel or hei!
-+ read my pronouns.cc page for more info!
 + please use only masc pronouns if we're not close
 + i am 18 so please keep that in mind byi!
 + do not copy my skins :(